NLnetLabs/rpki-doc/source/krill/krillmanager/index.rst

 Krill Manager
 =============

 ..
-Note:: The basic usage of Krill manager has been documented but more advanced
+Note:: The basic usage of Krill Manager has been documented but more advanced
           topics are still being written.
 To stay informed please subscribe to the `NLnet Labs RPKI mailing list <https://lists.nlnetlabs.nl/mailman/listinfo/rpki>`_.